Great spotted kiwi/roroa (Apteryx haastii) are rugged mountaineers with soft, mottled grey-brown plumage.

-The great spotted kiwi is the tallest kiwi, about 45 centimetres tall.
+The great spotted kiwi is the tallest kiwi species, at about 45 centimetres tall.

 Today, they are found in three discrete natural populations – northwest Nelson, the Paparoa Range, and near Arthur’s Pass.
 Birds have also been transferred to Lake Rotoiti mainland island, in Nelson Lakes National Park.